 Payroll processes can vary from being quite simple to incredibly complex.
 For instance, if your company has mostly part-time workers with set schedules and offers no benefits, you won’t have to worry about Department of Labor overtime exemption laws or having any sort of timekeeping and benefits administration software.
 However, if you have a multitude of full- and part-time employees working a variety of schedules and whom you offer health benefits, time off, and retirement plans, you might not want to tackle that all on your own.
 Sometimes the intricate details can even be too much for an accounting service, so using a payroll provider is your best bet.
 Keep in mind, even if your payroll is relatively simple, processing in-house probably isn’t your best bet if you find you’re seeking help with even the most basic of payroll and HR related issues.

 Time & Money

-Sometimes even if all other signs point to you processing payroll in-house, you simply do not have the time to do it in-house.
-Assuming using a bank, accountant or CPA are not options, consider it this way: if you find you have more time than money, considering running payroll in-house can be a good way to go.
+Sometimes even if all other signs point to you processing payroll in-house, you simply do not have the time to do it.
+Assuming that using a bank, accountant or CPA are not options, consider it this way: if you find you have more time than money, considering running payroll in-house can be a good way to go.
 However, an important misconception that’s worth discrediting is that web-based software costs more than processing payroll in-house.
 This is especially true if you run your business in a “time is money” type of way.
 However, here at Dominion we will take care of all your local, state, and payroll taxes while running your payroll, and will absorb any tax penalties that might occur along the way.